NoahPedroso/NoahPedroso/README.md

 - 👋 Hi, I’m @NoahPedroso
 - 👀 I’m interested in Language and Voting
-- 🌱 I’m currently learning ProgLang, Machine Learning
+- 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on Anything
 - 📫 How to reach me n.pedroso@me.com